Supreme Court failed to find leaker of abortion opinion

 On Thursday, the court said its investigative team "has to date been unable to identify a person responsible by a preponderance of the evidence."

 The investigation has not come to an end, the court said.
-A few inquiries and the analysis of come electronic data remain.
+A few inquiries and the analysis of some electronic data remain.

 The court said it could not rule out that the opinion was inadvertently disclosed, "for example, by being left in a public space either inside or outside the building."